Echoes of Little Saigon

 Starting in 2014, masters students from Virginia Tech’s Department of Urban Affairs and Planning , directed by Dr. Elizabeth Morton , began collecting the stories of the Vietnamese community who immigrated to, shopped at or owned businesses in Arlington.
 Oral histories and photo documentation are now archived and available through Arlington's Center for Local History .

-Many members of the Vietnamese-American community participated in this project to share their memories and input on this culturally significant ethnic enclave.
-The student team recommended the creation of a historical marker or monument to commemorate Little Saigon and recognize the contributions of the Vietnamese refugees to Arlington’s heritage and business community.
+Many members of the Vietnamese American community participated in this project to share their memories of this culturally significant enclave.
+The student team recommended the creation of a historical marker or monument to commemorate Little Saigon and recognize the contributions of the Vietnamese refugees to Arlington’s heritage and economic development.

 In addition, the research team: